 I’ve also had the chance to speak at several PubConfs (and then win one).
 This was a whole different kind of terrifying experience as I had to give a talk, entertain the audience and couldn’t control my slides or use notes.
 Despite how terrifying it is though, I somehow keep agreeing to come back and do it all over again, I guess I’ll never learn.

-This year I've had the chance to tick several items off my speaking bucketlist, including giving another keynote, speaking at an international conference, give a live demo (which wasn't a complete failure) and be invited to speak at a conference.
-As I gave the same talk throughout most of the year, I have wondered whether I was just a "one hit wonder" though, whether this is something I can continue to do or if this year is all I've got.
-Thankfully as I head into 2020, I've been able to banish those doubts as I've already got 2 conferences lined up, returning to NDC London again this year then joining Ignite the Tour in Sydney in February.
+This year I’ve had the chance to tick several items off my speaking bucketlist, including giving another keynote, speaking at an international conference, give a live demo (which wasn’t a complete failure) and be invited to speak at a conference.
+As I gave the same talk throughout most of the year, I have wondered whether I was only a “one hit wonder” though, whether this is something I can continue to do or if this year is all I’ve got.
+Thankfully as I head into 2020, I’ve been able to banish those doubts as I’ve already got 2 conferences lined up, returning to NDC London again this year then joining Ignite the Tour in Sydney in February.

 It’s not all sunshine and roses though, it’s taken a while to get to where I am (and a lot of rejections).

 But it’s all been so work it, and I’ve loved every minute of it (although the rejections still cut a little).

 While travel has sometimes peaked my interest, I love Australia and the idea of spending weeks or months away from home has never appealed to me.
 Thankfully this year I’ve had a chance to travel in short blocks, having a couple of days here and there around the various conferences I’ve attended.
 This has given me the chance to visit countries and places I never would have considered, and not have to spend too long away from home.